edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 **Vector2ul will give you an error, this is something that doesn't exist yet, more on this later.**

 That's quite a lot to begin with.
 Let's pay attention to the public functions first: this is where we declare what our library can do.
 The protected variables are the internal state that we need for some calculations later on.
 The whole LevelSystem is a static class, everything is static so we can access everything within it from anywhere (Downside: we can't inherit from it).
-I've thrown in a handy \#define macro so we can access everything like \"ls::render()\".
+I've thrown in a handy \#define macro so we can access everything like \"ls::Render()\".

 With our Levelsystem declared, let's define it in levelSystem.cpp